Brad Meester

-Bradley Ryan Meester (born March 23, 1977) is a former American football center for the Jacksonville Jaguars of the National Football League (NFL).
-He was drafted by the Jaguars in the second round of the 2000 NFL Draft.
-He played college football at University of Northern Iowa.
+Bradley Ryan Meester (born March 23, 1977) is an American former professional football player who was a center for the Jacksonville Jaguars of the National Football League (NFL).
+He played college football for the Northern Iowa Panthers and was selected by the Jaguars in the second round of the 2000 NFL draft.

-Early years
+Early life

 Meester attended Aplington–Parkersburg High School in Parkersburg, Iowa, and was a good student and a letterman in football, basketball, baseball, and track & field.
 He was the South Butler FFA Chapter President.
 Meester graduated from Aplington–Parkersburg in 1995 with a 3.80 grade point average.

 College career

 At Northern Iowa, Meester was a four-year starter at center and a three-time All-Gateway Conference first-team selection.
 He was named to the Division I-AA Associated Press and Coaches All-America team as a senior.
 He also made the 1999 GTE Academic All-America team.

 Also an outstanding student, Meester graduated with a degree in business management and 3.76 GPA.